TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 - Relesee Notes: Please visit [iOS SDK Releases Notes](https://github.com/TremorVideoMobile/TremorVideo-iOS-SDK/wiki/iOS-SDK-Release-Notes) to check details of each iOS SDK release.)

 # To Download
 Please [contact the publisher team](mailto: PublisherManagement@Tremorvideo.com) at Tremor Video to download the latest SDK.
-SDK 3.13 contains
-- TremorVideoAd.framework
-- Tremor Video iOS SDK.pdf (SDK integration documentation)
-- sample (a sample app)

 # New in SDK 3.13.0
 - Fully tested for iOS 10